kubeshark/docs/src/pages/en/authentication.md

     - me@gmail.com
     - they@yahoo.com
 ```

-To enable authentication change the `tap.auth.enabled` field to `true`.
-To disable it, change it to `false`.
+To enable authentication, set the `tap.auth.enabled` field to `true`.
+To disable it, set it to `false`.

 In the `approveddomains`, list the domains that should be authorized to view the dashboard.

-In the `approvedemails`, list the emails that should be authorized to view the dashboard if they are outside the `approvddomain` list.
+In the `approvedemails`, list the emails that should be authorized to view the dashboard if they are outside the `approveddomains` list.